 Obtain 2 clean dry graduated cylinders.
 To one cylinder add 280-310 mL water and to the other cylinder add 690-720 mL methanol, depending on desired solvent composition.
 Pour both solutions into a 1000-mL bottle.
-Swirl the solution to mix then ideally, place the mobile phase bottle in a sonicator to remove excess gas, for at least 30 minutes.
+Swirl the solution to mix.
+While not required, it is ideal to place the mobile phase bottle in a sonicator to remove excess gas, for at least 30 minutes.
 This solution is stable at room temperature, so prepare as needed.